 A while ago I was working on large scale enterprise project in java that contained massive Domain model.
 In most circumstances UI and third party systems would require only a subset of the information from the domain object either due to performance or security issues.
 DTO was the perfect fit.
 However our implementation was quite elaborate containing much of redundant code mostly due to specifics of Java.
 Personally I think Java is awesome but sometimes you need a little bit dynamics in the language which Java lacks (which in many cases is a good thing in my opinion - but not in this one).

 In retrospective I decided to fix the errors of my ways which were the inspiration for this project.
 GeDA uses byte code generation to remove the code redundancies imposed by Java language.
-It does so by automatically generating bridges (at runtime) called "data pipes" to transfer data from and to a DTO as opposed to using Reflection API and so many do.
+It does so by automatically generating bridges (at runtime) called "data pipes" to transfer data from and to DTO as opposed to using Reflection API and so many other mappers do.

 Having this architecture allowed a world of possibilities such as injection of business logic (i.e. read only, custom converters, virtual fields), flattening or combine domain object data (i.e. change graph of objects into single DTO class), looking up parent objects from ORM when assembling entities, arbitrary conversions between DTO, domain objects, maps, collections not to mention dominant performance.

 But that is not all.
 GeDA is a true TDD library.
 Every feature is thoroughly tested by unit tests and integration tests (Spring and OSGi).
-The architecture of the library overall is sounds and follows the SOLID principles.
+The architecture of the library overall is sound and follows the SOLID principles.
 There are numerous extension points to extends the transfer logic but the core is closed to modification ensuring staggering performance and robustness of the system.

 GeDA is split into the following modules: